brianalwillis/phishing-email-analysis/README.md

 ---

-*This project simulates a realistic enterprise network environment to practice and demonstrate core cybersecurity and IT infrastructure skills.
-It involves setting up a virtualized lab with a Windows Server 2019 domain controller, Active Directory, DHCP, and client machines, allowing hands-on experience with domain management, user provisioning, network configuration, and security policy enforcement.*
+*The purpose of this project was to safely analyze real-world phishing emails in a controlled virtual environment to understand how they operate, identify key indicators of phishing, and evaluate the effectiveness of security tools like Bitdefender in detecting and flagging threats.
+It aimed to provide insight from both the end-user and analyst perspectives to improve email threat awareness and response..*

 **Created By:** `Briana Willis`
-**Date:** `2025-07-15`
+**Date:** `2025-07-17`
-**Time:** `15:42 UTC`
+**Time:** `8:31 UTC`